 Communication strategies

-- Urgent and important — phone call or direct message
+- Urgent and important — direct call or immediate message

-- Important but not urgent — email or task in project management system
+- Important but not urgent — email or task in the project management system

 - Urgent but not important — quick chat message

-- Level 1.
-Information sharing — for conveying facts without need for discussion.
-Written formats work perfectly: email digests, corporate chat updates, project system status updates.
+- Level 1 — Information sharing: for conveying facts without requiring discussion.
+Written formats are appropriate: email digests, chat updates, project system status updates.

-- Level 2.
-Discussion — when you need feedback or brainstorming.
+- Level 2 — Discussion: when feedback or input is needed.
 Asynchronous formats work here: Slack threads, document comments, asynchronous video reviews.

-- Level 3.
-Decision-making — for making important decisions or solving complex problems.
-Only here are synchronous meetings with full participant attention justified.
+- Level 3 — Decision-making: for making important decisions or resolving complex problems that require judgment under uncertainty.
+Only at this level are synchronous meetings with full participant attention operationally justified.

-3. Structure Your Meetings Every meeting should have a clear purpose, agenda, and expected outcome.
-Use this template:
+3. Meeting structure.
+Every meeting should have a defined purpose, agenda, and expected output.
+A minimum viable template:

 - Meeting objective (one sentence)